Creating To Do Lists In WordPress

 - Administrators: Manage Options

-Note: When using the Master list type non-admin users should only be permitted to view and complete items, otherwise they will be able to edit the Master list itself.
+Note: When using the Master list type non-administrator users should only be permitted to view and complete items, otherwise they will be able to edit the Master list itself.

 View To-Do List

-This setting enables the selected capability to view to-do items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.
+This setting permits the selected capability to view to-do items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.

 Complete To-Do Item Capability

-Here you can enable the chosen capability to mark items as completed or uncompleted.
+This permits the chosen capability to mark to-do items as completed or uncompleted.

 Add To-Do Item Capability

-This option permits the selected capability to add new to-do items.
+This setting permits the selected capability to add new to-do items.

 Edit To-Do Item Capability

-Here you can allow the selected capability to modify existing to-do items.
+This option enables the selected capability to edit existing to-do items.

 Assign To-Do Item Capability

-Here you can enable the chosen capability to assign items to individual users.
+This option allows the chosen capability to delegate items to individual users.

 View All Assigned Tasks Capability

-Here you can permit the chosen capability to view all tasks even if “Show Each User Only Their Assigned Tasks” is set to ‘Yes’.
+This option allows the selected capability to view all tasks even if “Show Each User Only Their Assigned Tasks” is set to ‘Yes’.

 Delete To-Do Item Capability